A Geometric Characterization of Observability in Inertial Parameter Identification: Verification and System-Level Examples

+Table \ref{tab:Cheetah3Obs} compares parameter identifiability in the fixed- vs. floating-base case.
+Similar to the PUMA and SCARA examples, the Cheetah 3 leg model possesses unidentifiable parameters in the fixed-base case.
+As expected, the parameter set is a subset of the floating-base case.

-To analyze the effects of motion restrictions in a concrete situation, we consider the case of Cheetah~3 executing a transverse gallop.
-Ground-truth data is collected in simulation, shown in Figure \ref{fig:CheetahGallop}, and includes the configuration $\vq$, generalized velocity $\vnu \in \mathbb{R}^{18}$, generalized acceleration $\vnud \in \mathbb{R}^{18}$, and generalized force $\btau \in \mathbb{R}^{18}$ during this galloping motion.
-The generalized force includes effects from both active joint torques as well as effects from ground reaction forces.
-Collecting this rich dataset would generally be impractical, as it would require precisely calibrated force plates in strategic locations during galloping.
-However, measurement of all forces on the system are necessary to fully identify its dynamics.
+To analyze the effects of motion restrictions in a concrete situation, consider the scenario of Cheetah~3 executing a transverse gallop.
+For consistency across cases, motion data is collected in simulation, shown in Figure \ref{fig:CheetahGallop}, and includes the configuration $\vq$, generalized velocity $\vqd \in \mathbb{R}^{18}$, and generalized acceleration $\vqdd \in \mathbb{R}^{18}$.
+Motor rotors are modeled as rigid bodies themselves connected to the preceding link via a revolute joint.

-We consider two variations of the system identification setup.
-In a first variation, all the measured data is used to determine an estimate $\hat{\vpi} \in \mathbb{R}^{250}$ of the inertial parameters (13 bodies and 12 rotors total) via solving a least-squares problem:
+In the floating case, we retain the motion as simulated and use inverse dynamics to determine the matching generalized force $\btau_{\rm total} \in \mathbb{R}^{18}$ with effects from active joint torques and ground forces.
+We estimate all 178 inertial parameters $\hat{\vpi} \in \mathbb{R}^{178}$, stemming from the 13 bodies (10 parameters each) and 12 rotationally symmetric rotors (4 parameters each, as described in Sec.~\ref{sec:closedChain}).
+Following \eqref{eq:regressor_main}, the parameters of the system are found by solving a least-squares problem:

-where $N_s$ is the number of samples used, and the superscript $(\cdot)^{[j]}$ indicates the $j$-th sample of the quantity.
-Note that this experiment captures both torques for the legs at the joints, as well as associated dynamic coupling forces on the body.
+where $N_s$ is the number of samples used, the superscript $(\cdot)^{[j]}$ indicates the $j$-th sample of the quantity.
+Note that the experiment captures both torques for the legs at the joints, as well as associated dynamic coupling forces on the body.

-In a second variation, a fixed-base situation is considered mimicking the table-top setup in Figure \ref{fig:Cheetah3}.
+In the fixed case, we lock the torso in place, high above the ground, mimicking the table-top setup in Figure \ref{fig:Cheetah3}.
 For simplicity, only the front-left (FL) leg is considered.
-To provide a fair comparison with the floating-base gallop data set, the same swing-leg trajectories are employed.
-Samples of the front-left leg configuration $\vq_{FL} \in \mathbb{R}^3$, velocity $\vnu_{FL} = \dot{\vq}_{FL}$, and acceleration $\vnud_{FL} = \ddot{\vq}_{FL}$ are used with ground-truth simulation inertial parameters to generate required joint torques $\btau_{FL} \in \mathbb{R}^3$.
-It is emphasized that this data is synthetic (i.e., not from physical experiments) in order to provide a fair comparison between mock table-top and floating-base identification experiments.
+To provide a fair comparison with the floating case, the same swing-leg trajectories are employed, providing configuration $\vq_{FL} \in \mathbb{R}^3$, velocity $\dot{\vq}_{FL}$, and acceleration $ \ddot{\vq}_{FL}$.
+Again, inverse dynamics determine the required joint torques $\btau_{FL} \in \mathbb{R}^3$, this time inherently without ground reaction forces.
+Equivalent to \eqref{eq:least_squares_full}, we estimate the 42 leg parameters $\hat{\vpi}_{FL} \in \mathbb{R}^{42}$ (3 bodies and rotors).

-This synthetic table-top data is used to solve for leg inertial parameters $\hat{\vpi}_{FL} \in \mathbb{R}^{60}$ (3 bodies and 3 rotors) via a similar least-squares problem.